yusufozgur/Modelling-Erythrocyte-Central-Metabolism/main.typ

 #figure(
   image("img/iden_fit_plot.png"),
   caption: [To determine parameter identifiability, parameter values from the parameter estimation runs were plotted.
 We can see they show differing variation, and the more variable parameters are less identifiable.
-As some parameters showed very little variation at the lower bound of the parameter estimation range, we have decided to perform range expansion.]
+As some parameters showed very little variation at the lower bound of the parameter estimation range, we have decided to perform range expansion.], ) <par_variability>
-) <par_variability>

 == Range Expansion